-A drain valve is installed in the inlet (system return) header connection to the boiler.
-Prior to draining the boiler for maintenance or testing, electrical power and gas supply must be turned off to the boiler.
-The boiler must then be isolated from the system at the supply and return connections prior to draining water from the boiler.
+A drain valve is factory installed in the boiler inlet (system return) piping.
+Prior to draining the boiler, electrical power and gas supply must be turned off to the boiler, and the boiler must be isolated from the system at the supply and return connections.